-- Encourage clubs that ordinarily compete to join forces in a more unified way. - Create programming that fosters and encourages an empathetic understanding of groups across the spectrum and the challenges each faces from a hate speech perspective.
+0 Encourage clubs that ordinaril v compete to ioin forces in a more unified way.
+Eliobalage blabb that brailian , compete to , a more ammed may.

+0 Create programming that fosters and encourages an empathetic understanding of groups across the spectrum and the challenges each faces from a hate speech perspective.